 Power Greens Egg Skillet (Video)

 This Power Greens Egg Skillet is a cheesy egg dish that will be a hit with everyone who likes eggs, red peppers, and greens, so today I’m picking this for Friday Favorites where I feature the recipes I love and would make over and over!
-Or if you like the idea of a cheesy one-pan egg dish but aren’t big on greens, you might like Mushroom Lover’s Egg Skillet with Spinach instead.
+Or if you like the idea of a cheesy one-pan egg dish but aren’t quite so big on greens, you might like Mushroom Lover’s Egg Skillet with Spinach instead.

 This egg skillet that uses Power Greens is a breakfast idea that was inspired by a very old recipe called Cheryl’s Eggs with Red Pepper, Basil, and Cheese.
 (Use that link to see the printer-friendly version of the original recipe.)
 When we were cooking some old recipes to take new photos we planned to just make Cheryl’s Eggs to improve the pictures.